Platform API for Partners

 - GET /apps/{app_id_or_name}/addon-attachments/{add_on_attachment_id_or_name}

-Add-on config
+Add-on Configuration

 App Info